St. Peter's Umbrella (novel): Synopsis

 Suspicious that his brothers and sister will seek to harm Gyuri's interests, Pál secretly sells all his estates and property and deposits the cash in a bank, in exchange for a banker's draft for the entire amount to go to Gyuri.
-On his death, his Will is read out; the brothers are stupefied that there is no mention of any estates, no fortune; just a few insignificant bequests.
+On his death, his will is read out; the brothers are stupefied that there is no mention of any estates, no fortune; just a few insignificant bequests.
 Gyuri, now a celebrated young lawyer, is aware the missing money was to be his inheritance.
 Learning that Pál had been a wartime spy and had a compartment made in the handle of his umbrella for carrying secret documents, Gyuri is convinced that a paper, proving his inheritance, is hidden in the handle.
 This would explain why Pál never let the umbrella out of his sight.
-But by this time the umbrella had already been sold, along with other sundry possessions, to an old Jew who kept a second-hand shop but who had now disappeared.
+But by this time the umbrella had already been sold, along with other sundry possessions, to an old Jew who kept a second-hand shop but had now disappeared.

 The subsequent sections follow Gyuri in his obsessive quest to track down the umbrella.
 The trail eventually leads him to Glogova; but before he arrives there, he meets a young girl, Veronica, and hears of her 'miraculous' red umbrella.
 Gyuri decides that the only way he can lay hands on his inheritance is to marry Veronica.
 She accepts him and he has the blessing of the parish priest, her brother.
 But the plan is thwarted when he discovers that the villagers of Glogova had paid to have the umbrella's wooden handle replaced with a more fitting silver one, and the old handle had been burnt: Gyuri's inheritance is lost.
-But with the loss comes the realisation that he wants to marry Veronica for herself, not to gain possession of his money.
+But with the loss comes the realisation that he wants to marry Veronica for who she is, not to gain possession of his inheritance.